 Source: UNCTAD secretariat calculations based on data from UN Comtrade.

 Note: The figure shows the share of trade to total export value at each stage of the value chain.
-This is based on trade data as reported in the following HS Codes, which are at the 6-digit level: 253090, 283691 (Lithium ores and concentrates, and lithium carbonate); 282520, 282739; 282690; 282619 (processed and/or refined raw materials); 284290, 284169, 382499 (lithium cathode materials); 850790, 850760 (Cell components of batteries and battery packs; and 870240, 870360, 870370, 870380 (Electric and plug-in hybrid vehicles).
+This is based on trade data as reported in the following 6-digit level HS Codes: 253090, 283691 (Lithium ores and concentrates, and lithium carbonate); 282520, 282739; 282690; 282619 (processed and/or refined raw materials); 284290, 284169, 382499 (lithium cathode materials); 850790, 850760 (Cell components of batteries and battery packs; and 870240, 870360, 870370, 870380 (Electric and plug-in hybrid vehicles).
 The first node represents the share of exports of the main exporting countries of raw material.

-At the extraction stage, and Chile account for more than 79 per cent of lithium ore and brine exports and China imports over 73 per cent of lithium traded in the world.
-Australia, the world's largest exporter of spodumene (lithium ore), had only a limited capacity lithium hydroxide refining capacity in 2022.
+At the extraction stage, Australia and Chile account for more than 79 per cent of lithium ore and brine exports, and China imports over 73 per cent of lithium traded in the world.
+Australia, the world's largest exporter of spodumene (lithium ore), had relatively little lithium hydroxide refining capacity in 2022.
 The country is planning to reach about 10 per cent of global lithium refining capacity by 2024.
-Chile, the largest exporter of lithium brine, had a refining capacity and had some share in the world lithium hydroxide exports.
-Lithium mining is dominated by Chilean, Chinese, United States and Australian firms, which control 53 per cent of global lithium production combined.
+Chile, the largest exporter of lithium brine, has a refining capacity and is a major exporter of lithium hydroxide.
+Lithium mining is dominated by Chilean, Chinese, United States and Australian firms, which control a combined 53 per cent of global lithium production.

-The diagrams show that China, Republic of Korea, Japan, and other developed countries have the lithium refining capacity.
-However, Argentina, that accounts for 10 per cent of lithium processing in the world, is not in the diagram because it exports only a negligible amount of refined lithium.
+The diagrams show that China, Republic of Korea, Japan, and other developed countries enjoy the majority of lithium refining capacity.
+However, Argentina, which accounts for 10 per cent of lithium processing in the world, is not included in the diagram because it exports only a negligible amount of refined lithium.

-The diagrams also present that China, which exports 67 per cent of global exports of lithium oxide and hydroxide at the processing stage, seems to keep lithium-based battery materials for the domestic manufacturing of battery packs.
-While China’s export of battery materials to the world is small, it imports them from the Republic of Korea and the United States.
+The diagrams also highlights that China, which accounts for 67 per cent of global exports of lithium oxide and hydroxide at the processing stage, seems to keep lithium-based battery materials for the domestic manufacturing of battery packs.
+While China’s export of battery materials to the world is small, it imports these products from the Republic of Korea and the United States.
 China then exports battery packs to countries that are major exporters of EVs, including the United States and Germany.
-China’s exports of battery packs reached 46 per cent of the global exports in 2022.
+China accounted for46 per cent of the global exports of battery packs in 2022.
 China’s domestic value addition in the battery value chain is significant: the estimated unit value increases from $6.4 per kilogram for lithium hydroxide to $150 for a battery pack.

-Poland was the second largest exporter of battery packs in 2022.
-Poland does not have significant mining capacity for lithium-ion battery materials, but it obtains them through trade.
-It imports lithium oxide or hydroxide mainly from the United States (68 per cent) and China (18 per cent), and Lithium cathode materials mostly from China (55 per cent) and Germany (17 per cent).
+Poland was the second largest exporter of battery packs in 2022 but does not have significant mining capacity for lithium-ion battery materials, instead obtaining these materials through trade.
+Poland imports lithium oxide and hydroxide mainly from the United States (68 per cent) and China (18 per cent), and Lithium cathode materials mostly from China (55 per cent) and Germany (17 per cent).

 Cobalt

-Cobalt is one of the critical components used in the production of rechargeable battery electrodes as it helps maintain thermal stability - a significant safety issue.
+Cobalt a critical component in the production of rechargeable battery electrodes as it helps maintain thermal stability - a significant safety issue.
 It also enables batteries to store and transfer more energy.
 Cobalt is mainly mined as a byproduct of nickel and copper from both underground and surface mining.
 The ore is refined using both pyrometallurgical and hydro-metallurgical techniques to obtain intermediate products such as cobalt hydroxide, cobalt metals, and other chemicals.
 This is further refined to cobalt sulphate, which is used in manufacturing cathodes for batteries, super alloys, and magnets.